Welcome to the PEER Ground Motion Database

 NGA-West2 -- Shallow Crustal Earthquakes in Active Tectonic Regimes

 The NGA-West2 ground motion database includes a very large set of ground motions recorded in worldwide shallow crustal earthquakes in active tectonic regimes.
-The database has one of the most comprehensive sets of meta-data, including different distance measure, various site characterizations, earthquake source data, etc. The current version of the database is similar to the NGA-West2 database, which was used to develop the 2014 NGA-West2 ground motion prediction equations (GMPEs). peer.berkeley.edu/ngawest2
+The database has one of the most comprehensive sets of meta-data, including different distance measure, various site characterizations, earthquake source data, etc. The current version of the database is similar to the NGA-West2 database, which was used to develop the 2014 NGA-West2 ground motion models (GMMs). peer.berkeley.edu/ngawest2